xraypy/xraylarch/doc/installation.rst

 Python Versions: 3.7, 3.6, or 2.7?
 ============================================

-As of this writing (February, 2019) there are three main supported versions of
+As of this writing (April, 2019) there are three main supported versions of
 Python: Version 3.7, Version 3.6, and Version 2.7.
 We have moved to using Python 3 by default.
-The installers above use Python 3.6.
-Most of the dependencies and tools will work with Python 3.7, but we have not gotten all the tools working together with Python 3.7 yet.
-We expect that Larch 0.9.43 will use 3.7.
+The installers above use Python 3.7.
+Most of the dependencies and tools will work with Python 3.6, and perhaps even with Python 3.5, though we are no longer testing with Python 3.5.

-Up to version 0.9.41, Larch still works with Python 2.7.
-With the release of Larch 0.9.41, we stopped testing and supporting Python 2.7, but promised to not intentionally break anything until 0.9.42 is relasead.

-With Larch version 0.9.42, Python 2.7 is no longer supported.
-You may be able to get Larch to work with Python 2.7 or 3.5, but we cannot help you if things do no work properly.
+Python 2.7 is no longer supported.

 Source Installation